-- (1) The maximum years of credited service under the Pension Plan. - (2) The present value of accumulated benefits under the Pension Plan is calculated assuming a discount rate of 5.25%, the 2000 Group Annuity Mortality Table, the participant's age as of December 31, 2010, and frozen accrued benefits as of December 31, 2007, the date authorized by the Board for the suspension of benefits under the Pension Plan.
+- (1) The maximum years of credited service earned under the Pension Plan, which was frozen as of January 1, 2008. - (2) The present value of accumulated benefits under the Pension Plan is calculated assuming a discount rate of 4.75%, the IRS 2011 Combined Static Mortality Table, the participant's age as of December 31, 2011, and frozen accrued benefits as of December 31, 2007, the date authorized by the Board for the suspension of benefits under the Pension Plan.

-STOCKHOLDER PROPOSALS AND DIRECTOR NOMINATIONS FOR 2012
+STOCKHOLDER PROPOSALS AND DIRECTOR NOMINATIONS FOR 2013

-To be considered for inclusion in the Proxy Statement distributed by the Company in connection with next year's Annual Meeting of Stockholders, stockholder proposals must be submitted in writing to the Company delivered or mailed by first class United States mail, postage prepaid, no earlier than December 29, 2011 (120 days prior to the first anniversary of this year's Annual Meeting of Stockholders), and no later than January 28, 2012 (90 days prior to the first anniversary of this year's Annual Meeting of Stockholders).
-Any stockholder proposal to be considered at next year's Annual Meeting of Stockholders, but not included in next year's Proxy Statement, must also be submitted in writing to the Company by February 2, 2012.
+To be considered for inclusion in the Proxy Statement distributed by the Company in connection with next year's Annual Meeting of Stockholders, stockholder proposals must be submitted in writing to the Company delivered or mailed by first class United States mail, postage prepaid, no earlier than January 2, 2013 (120 days prior to the first anniversary of this year's Annual Meeting of Stockholders), and no later than February 2, 2013 (90 days prior to the first anniversary of this year's Annual Meeting of Stockholders).
+Any stockholder proposal to be considered at next year's Annual Meeting of Stockholders, but not included in next year's Proxy Statement, must also be submitted in writing to the Company by February 6, 2013.

-Recommendations for nominees to stand for election as Directors at next year's Annual Meeting of Stockholders must be received in writing delivered or mailed by first class United States mail, postage prepaid, no earlier than December 29, 2011 (120 days prior to the first anniversary of this year's Annual Meeting of Stockholders), and no later than January 28, 2011 (90 days prior to the first anniversary of this year's Annual Meeting of Stockholders) and include the information as required under "THE BOARD OF DIRECTORS AND ITS COMMITTEES - Nominating and Corporate Governance Committee" described above.
+Recommendations for nominees to stand for election as Directors at next year's Annual Meeting of Stockholders must be received in writing delivered or mailed by first class United States mail, postage prepaid, no earlier than January 2, 2013 (120 days prior to the first anniversary of this year's Annual Meeting of Stockholders), and no later than February 2, 2013 (90 days prior to the first anniversary of this year's Annual Meeting of Stockholders) and include the information as required under "THE BOARD OF DIRECTORS AND ITS COMMITTEES - Nominating and Corporate Governance Committee" described above.